jschaul/macwire-bug-demonstration/README.md

 # Bug demonstration

+This is a demonstration of [this issue in the macwire library](https://github.com/adamw/macwire/issues/21) related to  [this issue in the scala compiler](https://issues.scala-lang.org/browse/SI-8904)

 macwire 0.7.1 and scala 2.11.2 (same issue occurs with scala 2.10.4)

 ## compilation works fine as can be seen here: